ruch/ghc23-chatbot/README.md

 From the video: ```demo.py``` in this repo (NOTE: replace \<YOUR API KEY GOES HERE> with your API Key)

-From the video: Running the application (if you're file name is demo.py)
+From the video: TEST!!! by running the application
 ```
-python demo.py (You may have to do python3 demo.py depending on your install)
+python demo.py
 ```

 ## COMMON ISSUES